Neil Ross

-Neil David Ross is a British-American voice actor and announcer.
-Noted for his Trans-Atlantic accent, he has provided voices in many American cartoons, most notably Voltron, G.I.
-Joe, and Transformers, as well as video games, including Mass Effect and Leisure Suit Larry 6 and 7.
-Ross has also provided voice roles (such as radio announcers) for many movies, including Back to the Future Part II, Babe, Quiz Show, and Being John Malkovich.
+Neil David Ross is a British–born actor.
+Noted for his Trans-Atlantic accent, he has provided voices in many American cartoons, most notably G.I.
+Joe, Spider-Man: The Animated Series, My Life as a Teenage Robot, Voltron, and Transformers, as well as video games.
+Ross has also provided voice roles (such as radio announcers) for many movies, including Back to the Future Part II, Babe, and Quiz Show.
+He later became announcer for ABC’s prime time revival of the classic game show Press Your Luck, as well as the voice of its villainous character The Whammy.

 Ross was the announcer for the 75th Annual Academy Awards Telecast in 2003, and the Emmy Awards Telecast in 2004.
 He has also narrated numerous episodes of A&E's Biography, and many editions of NOVA on PBS (including Mars – Dead or Alive, which was nominated for an Emmy Award in 2004).

 Career

 He started working in radio when he finished school.
 His first station was KMUR in Salt Lake City, Utah.
 Following this, he moved on to KORL, KGMB and KKUA in Honolulu, Hawaii, before moving to KCBQ in San Diego in 1969.
 He stayed in California, working on KYA San Francisco and KMPC Los Angeles.
 He made his last broadcast in 1985.

 He began his voice-over work in 1978 when he moved to Los Angeles.
 His first role was as a salesman in an episode of Richie Rich for Hanna-Barbera.
-Ross has voiced radio and television commercials for companies including Wal-Mart, AT&T, Volkswagen, Coca-Cola, Mattel, Goodyear, Disney, Hoover, Anheuser-Busch, Southwest Airlines, and Kelloggs, and has done promo works for CBS, NBC, ABC, TBS, Game Show Network and Fox Kids, using an American accent in all of his performances.
+Ross has voiced radio and television commercials for companies including Wal-Mart, AT&T, Volkswagen, Coca-Cola, Mattel, Goodyear, Disney, Hoover, Anheuser-Busch, Southwest Airlines, and Kelloggs, and has done promo works for CBS, NBC, ABC, TBS and Fox Kids, using an American accent in all of his performances.
+His best-known work in that field was as the promotional announcer for Game Show Network through the late 90s into the mid-2000s.